The Benefits of Presence

 In Sum

 Presence, or the ability to be aware of and attuned to what’s happening in the moment as it unfolds, is a challenging but powerful skill to develop and harness.
-Hopefully this article inspires you to think a bit about when you’re present versus absent in your life; perhaps some of the problems you face can be effectively dealt with by increasing your presence in the moment.
+Hopefully this article inspires you to think a bit about when you’re present versus absent in your life, and remember that being present is a skill that develops over time with consistent practice.

 References